Ptosis (Droopy Eyelid) Houston

 Ptosis repair procedures can be performed in the upper eyelids for both cosmetic and functional improvement.

-Although this procedure has been in existence for a long time, it has been tremendously refined and its true potential towards achieving aesthetic harmony is well appreciated and harnessed in today’s enlightened age.
+Although this procedure has existed for a long time, it has been tremendously refined.
+Its potential to achieve aesthetic harmony is well appreciated and harnessed today.
 That is why it is imperative that you seek an oculoplastic surgeon, trained in all the subtle nuances of this procedure and its countless outcomes, to perform this cosmetic procedure on your eyes to ensure you achieve the best results.

 More Youthful & Invigorated Appearance

-The goal in a cosmetic ptosis repair is to reveal a more invigorated, youthful and refreshed appearance.
-Dr. Sami‘s vast experience with cosmetic surgery and her attention to details ensures her patients obtain excellent results and outstanding care.
+The goal of a cosmetic ptosis repair is to reveal a more invigorated, youthful, and refreshed appearance.
+Dr. Sami‘s vast experience with cosmetic surgery and attention to detail ensure that her patients obtain excellent results and outstanding care.

-We encourage you to take a few minutes to learn more about these surgeries listed in the Cosmetic Procedures section.
+We encourage you to take a few minutes to learn more about the surgeries listed in the Cosmetic Procedures section.

 Before